Top Operational Challenges Solved Through Supply Chain Visibility Solutions

 Data powers supply chain visibility and without it companies cannot gather enterprise-wide insights into their global supply chains.
 Data has become an important tool in creating a balanced and efficient supply chain, yet most of the data needed to do so is scattered across various systems, entered in different formats, and impossible to view all at once on one screen.
 Current management of data is very manual and gathered from many different sources including carrier sites, internal notes and spreadsheets, resulting in internal and external silos that limit functionality.

 For example, with increased visibility mishaps are more readily anticipated and buffer stock can be preemptively dispatched or redirected to hit delivery windows.
 As a result, customers are happy and the amounts of buffer stock can be reduced, resulting in a leaner process.
 Without precise knowledge of actual consumer demand, inventory, and shipments, agility and responsiveness are impossible.
 Proper supply chain visibility helps cut risks, improve speed to market, reduce lead times, and help identify shortage and quality problems along the supply chain.

 Like any other proactive action in business, performance and trends must be monitored in order to make smart decisions.
-Buyer-supplier relationships play a large part in performance quality.
+Trade partner relationships play a large part in performance quality.
 For this reason, gauging performance and building a standard for high performance where communication, transparency, and visibility are valued is important for a company’s success and healthy business relationships.

 All of these challenges must be met in order for companies to continue to create value for customers.
 Carrying out a very focused and honest review of a company’s supply chain partners, overall performance, and customer service metrics can pay big dividends, help identify internal and external drains on the company and inform any restructuring that may be necessary.